You Made Me the Thief of Your Heart: Critical reception

-Larry Flick from Billboard felt "You Made Me the Thief of Your Heart" is "her most powerful performance" since "Nothing Compares To You", noting that it "overflows with primal emotion", "complemented by icy-cool keyboards and a snakey drum pattern that would normally flood alternative, dance, and adventurous top 40 stations."
+Larry Flick from Billboard magazine felt "You Made Me the Thief of Your Heart" is "her most powerful performance" since "Nothing Compares 2 U", noting that it "overflows with primal emotion", "complemented by icy-cool keyboards and a snakey drum pattern that would normally flood alternative, dance, and adventurous top 40 stations."
 Troy J. Augusto from Cashbox named it Pick of the Week, describing it as a "riveting performance" from O’Connor.
-He wrote that on this "raw, spine-tingling" track, "Sinead opens all of the emotional floodgates for this one, hitting vocal peaks not heard since she covered Prince’s “Nothing Compares 2 U”.
+He wrote that on this "raw, spine-tingling" track, "Sinead opens all of the emotional floodgates for this one, hitting vocal peaks not heard since she covered Prince's 'Nothing Compares 2 U'.
 Brittle keyboard flourishes, spacy rhythmic patterns and dramatic production (from Friday and Tim Simenon) make for a single that should, in a fair world, make serious noise at all rock, pop and college outlets.
 Of course, who said we live in a fair world?"

 Kent Zimmerman from the Gavin Report constated, "As Bruce Springsteen did on the Philadelphia Soundtrack, O'Connor steals the show".
 Caroline Sullivan from The Guardian said it "is the troubled Irish singer at her most stunning.
 Her well-publicised antics have distracted attention from the fact that she can sing, and beautifully.
 Here, she puts her angst to good use on a tense, Celtic-fiddle-accented piece of pop.
-It's her best track since "Nothing Compares 2 U"."
+It's her best track since 'Nothing Compares 2 U'."
 Eric R. Danton for The Hartford Courant remarked its "moody melody".
+HMV named it Single of the Week.
 Chris Willman from L.A.
 Times felt it finds the singer "in her prettily tense mode", singing "a third insinuating big-beat ballad by the pair."
 A reviewer from Liverpool Echo noted that it "has plenty of Irish influence", stating that with Jah Wobble and Simenon both involved, "it also has a sharply contemporary feel which provides a good match for the traditional elements."

 Alan Jones from Music Week said the singer "adds an engaging vocal" on the "folk-tinged" song.
 He also added, "In with a whisper and out with a scream, this atmospheric track [...] features a fine vocal and some sterling support from assorted fiddles, spoons, accordions and other instruments that emphasise its Celtic influences.
 Bono's writing credit should add weight."
 John Kilgo from The Network Forty wrote that O'Connor "again pulls at the heartstrings" with "this intense song".
 Another editor, Wendi Cermak, described it as a "dreamy ambient affair".
+NME considered it "another moody mover" along the lines of Björk's 'Play Dead', adding, "Distorted accordion and spoons, topped off with raw beats and Sinéad's voice give us an Irish take on 'Unfinished Sympathy'."
 Allan Detrich from Toledo Blade named it the "best cut" of the soundtrack album.
 He added that "her voice combined with rolling violins make the listener visualize green, rolling hills and rebels running through the streets of Dublin."